leaflettuce/DSblog/content/pages/about.md

 ####About Me

-My name is Andy and I'm based out of Chicago, IL.
-I'm a founding member and bassist of metal band, <a href="https://www.tdwpband.com/">The Devil Wears Prada</a>, and for the past 14 years I've been touring internationally playing music.
+Hi, I'm Andy Trick - a Developer and Data Analyst based out of Chicago, IL.
+Prior to diving into the world of tech I was a founding member and bassist of metal band, <a href="https://www.tdwpband.com/">The Devil Wears Prada</a>, and spent 14 years touring internationally playing music.
 <br><br>
-I get excited about numbers in any form and have spent the past five years gaining knowledge and experience in the world of data science; focusing in particular on statistics, data visualization, and machine learning.
-Professionally, I'm adept at analyzing and interpreting data to support decision-making and solve business problems.
-Personally, I spend my free time looking into hidden patterns found in different types of data and visualizing these in stimulating ways.
+I'm a big fan of numbers and have spent the past six years gaining knowledge and experience in the world of data science; focusing in particular on statistics, data visualization, and machine learning.
+Professionally, I'm adept at building analytics applications to support decision-making and improve business operations.
+Personally, I spend my free time looking into hidden patterns found in societal/cultural data and visualizing these in stimulating ways.
 I am a firm believer that sharing and highlighting the unapparent trends and inequalities found in societal data can lead to a more understanding and egalitarian world.
 <br><br>
-Outside of data and music, I also enjoy the sci-fi/fantasy genre, running, yoga, and training <a href="http://www.japaneseculturecenter.com/">Aikido</a>.
+Outside of data and music, I also enjoy the sci-fi/fantasy genre, running, yoga, and training in <a href="http://www.japaneseculturecenter.com/">Aikido</a>.

 <br>
 ####About This Website

-I created this blog to have a location to aggregate all my past, current, and future undertakings into the subjects of data science.
-As such, this site holds a collection of personal projects, past assignments for school/certificate programs, and anything else that seems to fit with this goal.
+I created this blog to have a location to aggregate my past, current, and future undertakings into the subjects of data science.
+As such, this site holds a collection of my past personal projects which focus on these areas.
+Please reach out if you have any questions on the work or would like to collaborate on any future projects!